 Christopher Robertson is Associate Dean for Research and Innovation and Professor of Law at the University of Arizona.
-He is affiliated faculty with the Petrie Flom Center for Health Care Policy, Bioethics and Biotechnology at Harvard.
-Robertson also founded the Regulatory Science Program, with support from the University’s four health science colleges, to accelerate clinical and translational science and to train a new generation of regulators, lawyers, and scientists.
+He is affiliated faculty with the Petrie Flom Center for Health Care Policy, Bioethics and Biotechnology at Harvard, and a reporter for the Health Law Monitoring Committee of the Uniform Law Commission.
+Robertson also founded the Regulatory Science Program, with support from the University’s four health science colleges.

 Professor Robertson is an expert in health law at the intersection of law and science.
 His research explores how the law affects decision making in domains of scientific uncertainty and misaligned incentives, which he calls "institutional epistemology."
 His work includes tort law, bioethics, the First Amendment, and corruption in healthcare and politics.

 Robertson has co-edited two books, Nudging Health: Behavioral Economics and Health Law (2016) and Blinding as a Solution to Bias: Strengthening Biomedical Science, Forensic Science, and Law (2016).
 In 2018 Harvard University Press will publish his book, Paying for Ourselves: The Ethics, Economics, and Law of Cost-Sharing in Health Insurance.